doivglser/mindevenviro-windows/README.md

 # USAGE:

 * You can edit your Projects with your favorite IDE, I use in Windows 10: "Notepad++", from within Windows Explorer in the Documents folder.

+* update your Virus definitions: "sudo freshclam"

+* start your Antivirus protection for all Users on your Windows machine: "sudo /etc/init.d/clamav-daemon start"

+* check if Antivirus is running: "sudo /etc/init.d/clamav-daemon status"

 * check if apache2 is running: "sudo /etc/init.d/apache2 status"